-Diets for Lab Animal Research
+Research Diets for Lab Animal Research

-See our useful chart to determine the vitamin mix compositions of various diets for guinea pigs, monkeys, hamsters, chicks and rabbits and other lab animals.
+We offer a useful chart to determine the vitamin mix compositions of various diets for guinea pigs, monkeys, hamsters, chicks and rabbits and other lab animals.

 The table on this page lists typical caloric density values for commonly used diet ingredients.
 In most cases, these values were calculated by applying the Atwater Values (4 kcal/gm for protein and carbohydrates, and 9 kcal/gm for fat) to data (on a “dry basis”) determined by Proximate Analysis (moisture, protein, fat, fiber, ash, and carbohydrate by difference).

 Available Upon Request